Board of Directors

 Noel draws from a deep well of experience amassed from a long career as an engineer (now retired) with the Army Corps of Engineers.
 He brings to Mid Sound Fisheries Enhancement Group a wealth of knowledge related to environmental engineering and enhancement projects in the Puget Sound region.
 Along with his work as Mid Sound president, Noel has acted as Mid Sound representative to the WRIA 9 forum.
 Noel is an avid cyclist, skier, metal artist and outdoorsman.

-Paul Singer, Vice President
+Megan Mueller, Vice President

 Matthew Distler, Treasurer

 Matt is an ecologist with an enduring interest in aquatic and wetland systems, stream ecology and ecological restoration.
 His professional experience includes vegetation management research and planning for urban parks, stream and riparian restoration with the Washington Conservation Corps, research on phytoplankton dynamics with the Marine Biological Laboratory, wetland restoration and vegetation monitoring to improve spawning conditions for walleye, northern pike, and muskellunge in Lake Ontario and the St. Lawrence River, and land management planning in the Cascade Mountains.
 Matt joined the Mid Sound Fisheries Enhancement Group board in 2012.